Disclosure: When you buy through links on our website we may earn a commission.

 Where Can I Put My Luggage Before Check In2

-What Is Checked Luggage?
+Checked Luggage?

 When we talk about everything TSA approved, we must include checked bags.
 The checked baggage process is for people who want to bring a larger amount of personal belongings that will not all fit in their carry on luggage.
 You should consider checking your bags if you’re going to bring full-size toiletries, multi tools, sharp objects, and other items you can not take in your carry on.

 When you arrive at the airline ticket counter, the attendant will weigh your checked luggage and place it on the conveyor belt.
 From there, it travels up to a mile to get to your plane’s cargo hold.
-If your aircraft has not arrived, the baggage will sit in a waiting area during the trek to its destination. (where does luggage go in an airport)
+If your aircraft has not arrived, the baggage will sit in a waiting area during the trek to its destination.

-What Are The Requirements For Checked Luggage
+TSA Requirements For Checked Luggage

 Because this is everything TSA approved I have made a comprehensive list of 58 items you cannot put in your checked luggage.
 Some are obvious, and some are eye-openers.